 Chocolate and Nuts: The Perfect Combo

 Wrap the dough tightly in plastic wrap so it doesn’t dry out.
 Maybe even use two layers.
 Once the dough is sufficiently cold, you can roll it out and then prepare the filling.
 The filling is spread over the rolled out dough, then it is time to roll it up.
 This is how you make the log.
+The fudge filled dessert strips are placed on a parchment paper lined baking sheet or cookie sheet to bake.

 How to Shape and Cut Chocolate Roll Cookies

 There is always something impressive about homemade rolled cookies.
 They just look like they are tricky to make – but that couldn’t be further from the truth.
 And there’s no need to reveal these are actually pretty simple to prepare!
+The chocolate walnut pinwheel cookie will become a Christmas time tradition but it is also good any time of year.

-Chocolate Roll Cookies Recipe
+Italian Chocolate Roll Cookies Recipe

-Chocolate Roll Cookies
+Italian Chocolate Roll Cookies

 - Add the dough ingredients into the bowl of a mixer.
 Knead together until smooth.
 Transfer to a bowl, place on plastic wrap and then refrigerate overnight.